 We will use your personal data to fulfil your instructions and requirements and we will ask only for data that is adequate, relevant and not excessive for those purposes.
 Where we send you information for any purpose, it may be sent by email or post.
 When we ask you for personal data it may be for any of the following purposes:

-We hope you will be pleased with our information and services.
-However, if you do not wish to receive emails from us and want to be removed from our electronic mailing list, please email us at the address given below with “email unsubscribe” in the subject heading.
+We hope you will be pleased with our communications.
+However, if you do not wish to receive emails from us, please click here to unsubscribe.

 Anonymous data collected through this website